Access Control Card - A technology-based ID card or badge that is presented to a reader to control access to and from a facility.

 Offline - A secure card and reader transaction that is conducted and authenticated at the reader level, and does not require connection to a central system.
 This was a standard in campus point of sales systems until mid-2005 or so for pay for print, copy, and vending.
 Most systems use a single track magnetic stripe, called a debit or cash stripe, that retains an encoded value directly on the card that is used in a read/write format for managing both credits (adding value to the card) or debit (deducting value from the card) transactions.
 There are some applications of both contact and contact-less smart card in off-line systems.
 There is a good application for contactless smart cards used in an off-line mode for physical (door) access control, and most commonly seen on a hotel room door.
 Today many off-line physical access control transactions are populated back to the on-line system by the contact-less smart card itself.

-On-line - A secure card and reader transaction that is authenticated at the reader level, but conducted in a networked backend central system.
+On-line - A secure card and reader transaction that is read at the reader level, but authenticated in a networked centralized system.
 The card itself carries no value.
 The on-line configuration applies to campus point of sale, physical access control, tracking, and time and attendance systems.
 Since 2005, on-line campus point of sale systems has become the industry standard replacing off-line CPOS systems in the USA.

 Personalization - Printing, encoding and programming a card with data specific to an individual cardholder.